 The developers at the app want to increase the maximum length of videos on Stories to 60 seconds.
-If now the users upload a video that is longer than 15 seconds, the video will automatically be split into multiple different stories.
-But now the app is changing that and bringing in 60-seconds long videos to its Stories.
+If users upload a video longer than 15 seconds, the video will automatically be split into multiple different stories.
+But now the app is changing that and bringing in 60-second long videos to its Stories.

 This is yet another move by Instagram to beat both Snapchat and TikTok, the two apps which have gained so much popularity among young users.
 Notably, Snapchat introduced its standalone app for the creators to help edit their videos.

-Now that Instagram is including this new change, the app platform is also letting know the few users about the change.
-The new change allows the users to upload 60-seconds long video to their stories, and the video will not be divided into different sections to accommodate the whole video, as was the case before with the 15-seconds long videos.
+Now that Instagram is including this new change, the app platform is also letting know a few users about the change.
+The new change allows the users to upload the 60-second long videos to their stories, and the video will not be divided into different sections to accommodate the whole video, as was the case before with the 15-second long videos.